-Two points to keep in mind when thinking about this case.
+Two points to keep in mind when thinking about the Allen case.
 First, most disputes — even those that end up in court — ultimately settle.
 Second, if you’re a trusts and estates lawyer sooner or later you’re going to have to deal with a dispute involving minors.

 Which means you owe it to yourself to at least have a passing familiarity with the mechanics for settling disputes involving minors.
 Why?
 Because if you don’t get that process right the settlement deal you spent months hammering out may come back to bite you when you least expect it, as the parties in this case can attest to.